 The city has seen enormous development over the past few years; enterprises are continuously sprouting up, and tourism is once more booming.

-In order to further encourage investment, Cambodia has one of the most lenient investment regulations.
+To further encourage investment, Cambodia has one of the most lenient investment regulations.

 The Royal Palace, which was constructed on the site of the 1813-built Banteay Kev fortress, is only a short distance from the Tonle Sap and includes –